pdevick/EpluControl/README.md

 + Cleaner code as i am not a python expert.
 I did it with some youtube and google.

 # Disclaimer
 I created this to enable a customer journey using one app/website which is is my Home Assistant.
-Also it enables me to make smarter use of the heatpump to create more comfrt and/or use energy more efficient.
+Also it enabled me to make smarter use of the heatpump to create more comfort and/or use the energy more efficient.
 For me it works for now.
 By sharing this I hope that others can enjoy it as well.
-It is without warranty and it is your own responsibilty.
+It is without warranty and the use of it is your own responsibilty.

-Have fun with it and if you have improvements for the script or ideas how to make smarter use of the heatpump and Home Assisstan, please share it and/or improve te script.
+Have fun with it and if you have improvements for the script or ideas how to make smarter use of the heatpump and Home Assisstant, please share it and/or improve te script.
-And i appreciate if you leave a star at this repository.
+And I appreciate if you leave a star at this repository.